ilchen/cryptopals/README.md

 reconstruct Bob's private key from its residues per subset of the moduli of p-1.

-All in all the challenge presents an attack that can bypass DH implementations where Bob makes some rudimentary checks the offered subgroup description (p, q, g) for correctness:
+All in all the challenge presents an attack that can bypass DH implementations where Bob makes some rudimentary checks on the offered subgroup description (p, q, g):
 * Are both p and q prime?
 * Does q divide p-1?
 * Is g different from 1?
 * Is g<sup>q</sup> equal 1?

-The challenge does make two big assumption though, namely that
+The challenge does make two big assumptions though, namely that
 * Bob will naively hang on to the same private key across all new sessions with Alice.
 * That group Z<sub>p</sub><sup>*</sup> contains a large number of subgroups with small order.
 The attack will for example not work if p is [a safe prime](https://en.wikipedia.org/wiki/Safe_prime).